Rec0iL99/MarvelHeroAlexa/README.md

 # MarvelHeroAlexa
-Karunya Hacks Amazon Alexa workshop
+This code was used to for the Karunya Hacks Amazon Alexa workshop.